RakeshBoregowdaEshwaraiah/AWS-Automation-scripts/README.md

 s3_search_file_in_bucket.py - Allows you to search file in S3 bucket.

 s3_search_subdirectory.py - Allows you to search subdirectory under nested folder structure.

+cloudwatch_retention_policy.py - Sets a CloudWatch Logs Retention Policy to x number of days for all log groups in the region that you exported in your cli.